Julian Stallabrass

-Julian Stallabrass is a British art historian, photographer and curator.
+Julian Stallabrass is a British art historian, art critic, photographer and curator.
 He was educated at Leighton Park School and New College, Oxford University where he studied PPE (Philosophy, Politics, and Economics).
-A Marxist, he has written extensively on contemporary art (including internet art), photography and the history of twentieth-century British art.
+He obtained an MA and PhD in Art History from the Courtauld Institute of Art.
+While he has broad theoretical interests, he has been influenced by Marxism, particularly influenced by the work of the Frankfurt School.
+He has written extensively on modern and contemporary art (including internet art), photography and the history of twentieth-century British art.

 Life and work

 Stallabrass was previously a professor at the Courtauld Institute of Art, University of London.
-He left the Courtauld in 2022.
+He left the Courtauld in 2022 and is now an independent writer and curator.

 He is on the editorial board of the New Left Review.